 Is it possible to calculate the ROI of great design?
 What about the cost-per-acquisition of a customer who purchases software based on its user experience?
-There are no second chances for first impressions.
+There are no second chances for first impressions and you can clearly see how online casino business like 벳무브 work on making sure users have a good experience.
 Even the smallest opportunity is a chance to “wow” users, something that can make or break a business.

 Many startups fail before ever truly starting.
 Once it is discovered that there is someone else with the same idea – months or even years ahead of you, your efforts can seem simply pointless.
 Even if their product looks rudimentary you imagine them already developing all of your ideas, ready to own the space and the users.